 INDIGO

-‘BLU’, the pure denim collection by Project Blue Book, is built on the premise that reen is the new blue and aims to offer customers multiple options to convert their existing product range into a more responsible one.
-In terms of raw materials, Indigo Textile offers organic and PostConsumer Waste cotton in generic products, in addition to ‘Soybean Protein Fiber’, a high-performance substance derived from soybean oil production (post oiling) where the protein is extracted from soy distillation and refined after extraction of food, and all waste products are then used in animal feed sustainable processes, including ‘The Orbit Dyeing’.
+‘BLU’, the pure denim collection by Indigo Textile’s Project Blue Book, is built on the premise that ‘green is the new blue’ and aims to offer customers multiple options to convert their existing product range into a more responsible one.
+In terms of raw materials, Indigo Textile offers organic and Post-Consumer Waste cotton in generic products, in addition to ‘Soybean Protein Fiber’, a high-performance substance derived from soybean oil production (post oiling) where the protein is extracted from soy distillation and refined after extraction of food, and all waste products are then used in animal feed.
+We also provide sustainable processes, including ‘The Orbit Dyeing’.

 www.indigo.com.pk